Disaster Recovery Testing: Best Practices and Scenarios

 Even if a plan is in place and has been successfully tested, it still needs to be reviewed and updated regularly.
 It’s so easy for any user with a credit card and a little knowledge to bring up a new server in the cloud, or clone a database and store it in a different service.
 It’s up to you to regularly review their systems to ensure that everything critical is covered and secured.

 You can put policies in place to forbid people from branching out on their own, but if they’re not aware of the policy, you could still lose critical data.
-You need to review, get buy-in from users and departments, and ensure that everything is covered.
+You need to review, get buy-in from users and departments, develop more disaster recovery testing best practices, and ensure that everything is covered.

 Disaster recovery plans cannot remain static.
 They have to evolve to include addition to the business, and must be tested and checked for gaps in coverage.
 It’s also critical to ensure that all of the relevant managers and IT personnel understand the plan and know where to get the necessary information in the event of a disaster.
 There are so many ways to fail – the only way to not fail is to update, test and retest the plan.